What is an Accessory Dwelling Unit (ADU)?

 In accordance with OAR 150-308-200 (formerly OAR 150-308.156(B)), Multnomah County assesses and taxes ADUs the same as any other new improvement to property:

-• A Multnomah County appraiser will review/visit your property to appraise the entire property, including the new ADU, for purposes of Real Market Value determination.
+- After you have begun or completed physical construction of your ADU a Multnomah County Appraiser will review/visit your property to appraise the entire property, including the new ADU, for purposes of Real Market Value determination.

 Estimating Additional Taxes